 Ensure that your practice is compliant before the regulation comes into effect on 25 May 2018.

-There are a number of resources for data controllers and data processers in the health industry, including detailed guidance, checklists, and FAQs.
-We've compiled a list of current, relevent resources (below) to get you started.
+There are a number of resources to help you meet your obligations under GDPR, including detailed guidance, template privacy notices for GP practices, checklists, and FAQs.
+We've compiled a list of current, relevant resources (below) to get you started.